You may need to supplement this with analysis of literature published between writing the article and submitting your thesis.

 Completing the forms

 - I want to include part of a co-authored publication, for which I am the primary author, in my thesis.
 I will be adapting it for my thesis and will not use the published version.
-Do I need to complete the Declaration for a thesis with publication and Co-author authorisation forms?
+Do I need to complete the Declaration for publications incorporated in thesis and Co-author authorisation forms?

 - My research is part of a large consortium where every member is usually listed as an author of a publication.
 It would be impossible for every member to complete the Co-author Authorisation form.
 What should I do?